25 Amusement Parks in Taiwan: The Best & Worst

 Taiwan’s newest theme park, huge go-kart racetrack, great for toddlers/younger kids

-3. Leofoo Village, Hsinchu
+3. Leofoo Village, Hsinchu (see my Leofoo guide)

-4. Taipei Childen’s Amusement Park
+4. Taipei Children’s Amusement Park

 Low-cost amusement park aimed at young kids right in Taipei City